Igglybuff/awesome-piracy/readme.md

 - [I2P](https://geti2p.net/en/) I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [Freenet](https://freenetproject.org) Freenet is free software which lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.
 - [Zeronet](https://zeronet.io/) Open, free and uncensorable websites, using Bitcoin cryptography and BitTorrent network
+- [Loki](https://github.com/loki-project/loki-network) Lokinet is an anonymous, decentralized and IP based overlay network for the internet.
+- [IPFS](https://ipfs.io/) A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
+- [Yggdrasil](https://yggdrasil-network.github.io/about.html) Makes use of a global spanning tree to form a scalable IPv6 encrypted mesh network.

 ## Operating Systems
 - [Qubes OS](https://www.qubes-os.org/) Qubes OS is a security-oriented operating system